 Human remains are scarce, but less so than for the Mesolithic, and stable isotope analysis thus provides a good regional insight into Neolithic diets.
-Data for inland Croatian Neolithic individuals indicate reliance over terrestrial resources, whilst there is more variation for the Coastal Neolithic, pointing to a diet of terrestrial resources supplemented by marine sources (Lightfoot et al. 2011).
+Data for inland Croatian Neolithic individuals indicate reliance over terrestrial resources, while there is more variation for the Coastal Neolithic, pointing to a diet of terrestrial resources supplemented by marine sources (Lightfoot et al. 2011).
 This last pattern is broadly comparable to the picture gained for the Mesolithic-Neolithic transition period in the Iron Gates, also showing a mix of terrestrial and aquatic resources, the latter becoming less important through time (Bonsall et al. 2004).

 Demography and mobility

-The field of Neolithic studies has been dominated by a decades-long argument on whether incoming communities were responsible for the introduction of farming, or whether foragers were instead transmitting amongst themselves the new skill set.
-Whilst pretty much every single component of the archaeological record has been used by proponents of either position to support their respective views, the advent of aDNA and, to a lesser extent, of SPDs (‘summed probability distributions’) on the scene has dramatically changed the picture so that archaeologists are now able us to reconsider population and dispersal dynamics.
+The field of Neolithic studies has been dominated by a decades-long argument on whether incoming communities were responsible for the introduction of farming, or whether foragers were instead transmitting among themselves the new skill set.
+While pretty much every single component of the archaeological record has been used by proponents of either position to support their respective views, the advent of aDNA and, to a lesser extent, of summed probability distributions (SPDs) on the scene has dramatically changed the picture so that archaeologists are now able to reconsider population and dispersal dynamics.